DLR-SL/CPACS/readme.md

 ## Development

-Further Information about CPACS development is available in [here](/development/README.md).
+Further information about the CPACS development is available [here](/development/README.md).

 ## Cite & Acknowledge